Four-Step Guide to Planning a Health Care Enrollment Event

 1. Planning the event

-Once you have a good idea of how many people might attend the event, ask for volunteers from your organization to help with set-up, break-down, hospitality and coordination of the enrollment event.
+- Plan for Support: Rally your community around this event by asking for volunteers from your organization to help with set-up, break-down, hospitality, and coordination of the enrollment event.

 2. Advertising the event

-Advertise the enrollment event during your organization’s announcement time, in a congregation or community bulletin, in your newsletter, on your website and/or through social media such at Facebook or Twitter.
+- Get the word out: Advertise the enrollment event during your organization’s announcement time, in a congregation or community bulletin, in your newsletter, on your website and/or through Facebook or Twitter.

-Include in the advertisement the information that people should bring to the enrollment event, such as W-2 forms for anyone in their tax household to verify income, social security numbers, immigration cards (if appropriate), and health insurance card if an individual or family member has health insurance.
+- What to say: Include information about what people should bring to the enrollment event, such as W-2 forms for anyone in their tax household to verify income, social security numbers, and immigration cards (if appropriate).
 The full list of what to bring can be found in the Marketplace Application Checklist.

 3. Conducting the event

-Make sure the room is set up with tables, chairs and access to the Internet.
+- Setting up the space: Make sure the enrollment room is set up with tables, chairs, and access to the internet.
 Arrange the space so that Navigators or Certified Application Counselors can have private conversations with people who are getting enrolled.
 Confirm that Navigators and Certified Application Counselors are bringing laptop computers to enroll people.

 - Working while they wait: Designate a waiting area where people can read about the Health Insurance Marketplace.
-You may want to offer snacks and drinks and print out the following information for those who are waiting.
+Have translators or volunteers available to answer questions and print out the following information for those who are waiting.
 You can find them in the Outreach & education page on CMS.gov:

-- Show your appreciation: Thank Navigators, Certification Application Counselors and volunteers for their help with the event.
+- Show your appreciation: Thank Navigators, Certification Application Counselors, and volunteers for their help with the event.

 SAMPLE BULLETIN NOTICE

 High quality health insurance is now available.
-If you want to learn more about getting such insurance stay after church on March 16 from noon to 3 pm to learn more and get enrolled.
+If you want to learn more about getting insurance, stay after the service on December 13 from noon to 3 pm to learn more and get enrolled.
 Navigators trained in helping people enroll in health insurance will be present.